Are you wondering what a Hotel Receptionist does and what it takes to start a career in this prestigious role?

 We have touched on this briefly but let’s explore daily duties of a Hotel Receptionist a bit more.

 You can be forgiven for thinking that being a Hotel Receptionist means that all you have to do is look presentable, be smiley and answer a few guest questions.
 Therefore getting a job without prior experience or training should be easy.
 However, the reality is very different and a Hotel Receptionist is considered to be the “Magician” of a hotel.
 Everything he or she does looks effortless and elegant yet requires a lot of skill and preparation.
 If the job is done right you will dazzle your guests and make them want to come back over and over again.

 Some duties require you to draw on your soft- and people skills.
-For example handling complaints, arranging a birthday treat, welcoming a VIP or coordinating tasks with your fellow team members or other departments.
+For example handling complaints, arranging a birthday treat, welcoming a VIP.
+Along with coordinating tasks with your fellow team members or other departments.

 Working Hours and Patterns

 Hotel Receptions are usually open 24 hours a day, 7 days a week and 365 days a year.
 That does not mean that you have to work every single day but it does mean that you are most likely going to work shifts.
 This is so that we can ensure to look after our guests and be around whenever they need us.
 Shift work is quite exciting as you get to experience the business during different times of the day.

 Morning shifts from 7.30 to 15.30 are busy shifts with guest mainly checking out and potentially a few guests checking in.
 You may say that such an early start is not for you but think about it – you get to finish early and still have most of the late afternoon for you whilst everyone else is still at work.
 Besides, travel on the underground is so much more relaxed and you are guaranteed to get a seat on your way to work and back.